gnuarmeclipse/gnuarmeclipse.github.io-source/pages/eclipse/workspace/preferences.md

 Eclipse has some unusual defaults, and this is one of the reasons sometimes Eclipse fails to meet beginner expectations.
 Fortunately this can be easily fixed, each time after creating a new workspace it is recommended to check and maybe change the settings below.

+## Locate the Preferences menu

+Eclipse has lots of settings, and they are a bit confusing for beginners.
+Apart form various objects **Properties**, accessible with **Right click** in most situations, there are settings that apply to the entire workspace, and these settings are named **Preferenceces**, accessible in the top menu.

+> Note: the Preferences menu has different locations on Windows/Linux (search for the last entry below the **Window** menu) and on OS X (below Eclipse, and it is shown as "Preferences..."", with three dots).

 ## Save automatically and Text file encoding